-Molly attended Reed College in Portland, Oregon before getting a graduate degree in French history at Stanford University.
-She lived in France several times during her studies and while there, she learned first-hand the culinary strength of a few well-chosen ingredients prepared with care.
-She finished her degree and headed to culinary school In San Francisco.
-Since then she's taken classes in everything from hand-lettering and the accordion (both of which she does very ill indeed) to digital publishing and dumpling-making.
+Molly attended Reed College in Portland, Oregon, before getting a graduate degree in French history at Stanford University.
+She lived in France several times during her studies, and while there, she learned firsthand the culinary strength of a few well-chosen ingredients prepared with care.
+She finished her degree and headed to culinary school in San Francisco.
+Since then, she's taken classes in everything from hand-lettering and the accordion to digital publishing and dumpling-making.

 Awards and Publications

 - "Should We All Be Vegan?"
 (Thames & Hudson, 2019).

 - "Bowls!"
 (Chronicle Books, 2017).

 - Best Food Writing 2015.
 "Cooking's Not for Everyone," first published in Edible San Francisco, winter 2015.

 - Best Food Writing 2014.
 "How to Cook a Turkey," first published on The Dinner Files, November 2013.

 - Edible Communities Best Use of Recipes in Editorial, 2013.
 Awarded for the feature story "Seasonal Cooking Series, Winter 2012 – Shellfish."
 The series looked at seasonal cooking through entire food groupings, and in the San Francisco Bay Area, winter is a spectacular time for seafood.
 The story included recipes like a Winter Crab Louis With Persimmon and Grapefruit, a Cheaters' Cioppino for a quick version of a local classic, and scads of tips for what to do with oysters.